cash stack icon

 • Any amount deposited in a LISA will count towards your £20,000 annual ISA allowance.
 However, the Government bonus doesn’t count towards this limit.

-• While it’s possible to hold multiple LISAs, you can only open and pay into one of these accounts during the 2024/25 tax year.
+• While it’s possible to hold multiple LISAs, you can only open and pay into one of these accounts during a single tax-year.

-• Withdrawals from a LISA will incur a 25% charge; this also applies when transferring a LISA to a different type of ISA.
+• Withdrawals from a LISA (other than to buy a first home or over age 60) will incur a 25% charge; this also applies when transferring a LISA to a different type of ISA.

 Buying your first home with a Lifetime ISA